-When I first began this blog, I never imagined I would have a section entitled Talks, let alone a lists of talks to fill it with.
+When I first began this blog, I never imagined I would have a section entitled Tv, Talks and Publications let alone a lists of things to fill it with.
 How times change.
-Anyway, here’s a brief summary of the ones I’ve given to date and, where possible, links.
-Whilst I don’t have downloadable links to most of the papers themselves the abstracts are available here.
+Anyway, here’s a brief summary of what I’ve done so far and links, where available.
+Whilst I don’t have downloadable links to most of the papers themselves some of the abstracts are available here.
 If there is anything you want to ask or check with me, or better still something you think might interest me, then please feel free to email on email@example.com

 (Nov, 2016) “Pseudoscience in the North East.”
 A Post-show talk for The Live Theatre, Newcastle’s show Harriet Martineau Dreams of Dancing.